 Crystal's research focuses on influencers and internet celebrity culture in Sweden, Australia, Singapore, and East Asia.
 Her current projects investigate self-branding, vernacular Internet cultures, and social media commerce.
 She received her PhD in Social Sciences from University of Western Australia.
+As well as being affiliated with MMTC, Crystal is a Senior Research Fellow & DECRA Fellow at Curtin University.

 Portrait of Crystal Abidin